 Now that we’ve looked into what is negative inventory, let’s explore how can stock go negative.

 This is probably the most common occurrence when looking into what is negative inventory.
 An example of a timing issue could be that a customer places an order for a product that’s out of stock, but you go ahead and mark the order as shipped because you know that production for the product will be wrapping up soon.

 This issue is probably the easiest to fix because you can make the necessary inventory adjustments once production is complete.

 During manufacturing, you need to consider byproducts, scrap amounts, production statistics, and batch tracking.
 Misunderstanding your manufacturing orders or accidentally creating a duplicate can lead to manufacturing either not enough or too many products.

 Inventory at multiple locations

-This can occur when dispatching products to the wrong warehouse or recording a sale from the wrong store.
-This negative inventory issue is scary because if you save the stock transfer wrong, it could look like warehouse A is missing 200 items, while warehouse B has 200 more items than it needs.
+When holding inventory in multiple locations, mistakes like recording a sale from the wrong store can happen.
+This can make it looks like warehouse A is missing 200 items, while warehouse B has 200 more items than it needs.

 Item-level negative stock